Your Attachment Style

 Secure Attachment Style

-If you have a “secure” attachment style, you expect that your needs will be known and met, that you will be emotionally attuned to and that you will have help regulating your feelings when you need it.
-You do not feel conflicted about your needs or your emotions.
+When you have a “secure” attachment style, you expect that your needs will be known and met.
+And that you will be emotionally attuned to.
+Additionally, you will expect to have help regulating your feelings when you need it.
+As a result, you do not feel conflicted about your needs or your emotions.
 You feel happy and satisfied with your life, despite any ups and downs.
-You are flexible, adaptive, energetic and emotionally stable.
-Your caregivers were attuned to you and helped you feel safe, soothed and secure.
+Likewise, you are flexible, adaptive, energetic and emotionally stable.
 Your intimate relationships (including those with your children) are vibrant, interesting and satisfying.
+You have this emotional foundation because your caregivers were attuned to you and helped you feel safe, soothed and secure.

 Anxious/Ambivalent Attachment Style

-With an anxious/ambivalent attachment style, you easily get anxious, clingy and demanding, even if you’ve learned to hide these traits most of the time.
-You “over-activate” your attachment behaviors until you collapse, often seething with anger, from the exhaustion of trying so hard to stay connected.
-Your overarching experience with your caregiver was that they were inconsistently available, and pre-occupied or un-attuned when available.
-People you become involved with will feel an urgency for connection from you.
+With an anxious/ambivalent attachment style, you easily get anxious, clingy and demanding.
+Even if you’ve learned to hide these traits most of the time.
+You “over-activate” your attachment behaviors until you collapse.
+Often seething with anger, from the exhaustion of trying so hard to stay connected.
+Your overarching experience with your caregiver was that they were inconsistently available.
+And when they were available, they were preoccupied or unattuned to you.
+As a result, people you become involved with will feel an urgency for connection from you.
 This urgency often pushes them away from you, creating the very isolation you fear.

 Avoidant Attachment Style

-An avoidant style of attachment generally appears as an overall denial of a need for deep connection and repression of emotions across the board.
+An avoidant style of attachment generally appears as an overall denial of a need for deep connection.
+As well as a repression of emotions across the board.
 You are quintessentially “independent.”
-You grew up with caregivers who were emotionally unavailable, imperceptive, unresponsive, and rejecting.
-You might have had a caregiver who was responsive in many non-emotional interactions, but who was very dismissive and non-responsive when you were emotionally needy, frustrated, or angry.
-People who are in a relationship with you will likely experience loneliness and emotional distance, even when they are with you.
+This is a result of you growing up with caregivers who were emotionally unavailable, imperceptive, unresponsive, and rejecting.
+You might have had a caregiver who was responsive in many non-emotional interactions.
+But they were very dismissive and non-responsive when you were emotionally needy, frustrated, or angry.
+Now, people who are in a relationship with you will likely experience loneliness and emotional distance.
+Even when they are with you.

 Disorganized Attachment Style